ToA Guide OSRS for Beginners

 In the image below you can see a list of Ba-Ba’s specific invocations, with their corresponding difficulty levels.

 Zebak is the Guardian of Crondis.
 He is also known as the Croc demi-boss in Tombs of Amascut.
+Below is an efficient toa osrs guide for this boss.

 Path of Crondis